Cold Hardy Annual Herbs for Southern California

 Related article: Fall & Winter Gardening Guide for Southern California

-The herbs I’m sharing here are all mostly frost-tolerant (cold hardy) herbs and actually taste better when the nights are cold and the days are mild.
-They are commonly referred to as “hardy annuals.”
+The herbs I’m sharing here are all mostly frost-tolerant (cold hardy) herbs that actually taste better when the nights are cold and the days are mild.
+For each herb listed below, I will discuss their frost-tolerance.
+Also, these herbs are commonly referred to as “hardy annuals” because they don’t grow back year after year—they need to be planted each year (annually).
 Hardy annuals are perfect for our mild Southern California winters because they can handle our occasional frosts unlike other herbs that will perish if the temps drop too low.
-The ideal time to transplant out these herbs is in late Fall, but planting out in early Spring can also afford you a pretty decent harvest if the weather cooperates.
+The ideal time to transplant out hardy annual herbs is in late Fall, but planting out in early Spring can also afford you a pretty decent harvest if the weather cooperates.
 I prefer to start the majority of my plants from seed, so please check out my Seed Starting section or feel free to leave a comment and I’d love to help with any questions.

-Hardy annuals can help you get a head start:
+Hardy annuals can help you get a head start for Spring:

 After my first year gardening, I learned about a category of plants called “hardy annuals.”
 These are technically annual plants, but they have the unique ability to survive cold, chilly, frosty nights.
 The benefit of planting cold hardy annual herbs in Fall in mild gardening zones is that you get a “head start” on these plants for an earlier and more bountiful harvest in Spring.
 The increased time in the ground allow their roots to develop and create stronger plants.